intelligenxe/.github/CONTRIBUTING.md

 To develop a **generic Agentic RAG**, it is practical to begin with data from a specific use case.
 Once developed, the Agentic RAG can then be **generalized or adapted** for other applications.

-In our case, we will develop the Agentic RAG using the following use case: **designing the corporate strategy for a client company**.
+In our case, we will develop the Agentic RAG for the following use case: **designing the corporate strategy for a company of interest**.
 We will refer to this initial Agentic RAG as the **Strategist-MVP**.

  This will primarily involve: